Acanthus - Athyrium

 Acanthus sennii £5.50

-Very different.
+Very different to the familiar herbaceous ones.
 In our climate, this makes beautiful clumps of stiff, spiny leaves, more like a greyish herbaceous holly than any other Acanthus, and reaching 1m or so.
 On a warm south wall you can get the wonderful dark red flowers, in early November.
 The plant in the urban warmth of the Chelsea Physic is well known, although Olive Mason proves it can flower well even in the rural Midlands.
 But it cuts the mustard purely as a foliage plant.

 Acis autumnalis AGM £4